pydantic/logfire/docs/integrations.md

 You can read more about the [`requests`][requests] OpenTelemetry package [here][opentelemetry-requests].

-## SQLAlchemy
+## Databases

+You can integrate Logfire with database packages using the OpenTelemetry instrumentation packages.

+### [SQLAlchemy][sqlalchemy]

-??? tip "Installation"
+!!! tip "Installation"
     Install `pip install "logfire[sqlalchemy]"` to use this integration.

     The `sqlalchemy` extras contains the [`opentelemetry-instrumentation-sqlalchemy`][opentelemetry-sqlalchemy] package.